Expensify/App/docs/README.md

 ### Android Chrome emulator
 To visit the site on the Android emulator, go to `10.0.2.2:4000`.

+If you're getting an error page that says "Refused to connect", try running `adb reverse tcp:4000 tcp:4000` with your emulator open.

 # How the project is structured